The proposed extent of the known universe = 1 light exachi, or roughly 8.4 million parsecs (27.4 billion years).

 In the late 1800’s, English astronomer John Herschel – son of William Herschel, discoverer of Uranus – began using the decimal fraction of the JulianDay to time-stamp his nightly observations.

 In the late 1900’s, amid a flurry of Y2K interest in time by such intrepid tree-octopus hunters as Lyle Zapato, ground-breaking Dutch Digital Media Theorist Geert Lovink, even Swiss toy-watch manufacturer SWATCH briefly tested the waters, peddling a colorful array of plastic watches that displayed a decimal fraction of the day called ‘beats’.
-Hurray Nicholas Negroponte!
+Hurray Nicholas Negroponte.
+His brother John was a central american thug in the Reagan administration.
+Say what you will about the Negroponte boys, but they are not underachievers — and you can’t pick your brothers.

-Call it what you will — Chinese ke; French cés; Hawaiian kaukani, ticks, beats, grands, measures, cycles, or simply a ‘kilo of time’, have been around all along.
+Call it what you will — Chinese ke; French cés; Hawaiian kaukani pana, beats, grands, measures, cycles, or simply a ‘kilo of time’, have been around all along.
 Quietly in the background, decimal time systems have never stopped.
 In fact, they have been ticking all along.
 Today J2000.0, is the decimal date & time-code used in high-eschlon satellite and mission control applications.

 To experience this ‘chi duration‘ of time, if one is attentive, the subtle but perceptible up-tempo of chi is familiar, shifted only slightly faster (~14%) than seconds, at roughly 70 bpm.
 Music is the art form most deeply concerned with time and tempo, and has a sophisticated lexicon to describe a broad range of tempi.
 Adagio, is the Italian for this pace, which translates loosely as: slowly, gentle, easy.
 Not quite languid, but not brisk either.